Alexander-T-Moss/Small-Area-Flow-Comp/TestingAssets/README.md

 The two main indicators of proper flow on smaller infill areas are visual and tactile.
 The latter is a much better indicator as on small infill areas, the pattern of extrusion lines can often be quite misleading, so if the surface feels smooth, despite looking rough, then the flow is correctly compensated.

-I would really like to see photos of what prints you get in [this channel](link.to.channel) (the channel is not just for posting issues) but obviously, you are under no obligation to do this, and if you just want to try it out independently, you are more than welcome to :)
+I would really like to see photos of what prints you get in [this channel](link.to.channel), extra brownie points for the best (and worst) results!